Severe Turbulence Injures 36 on a Hawaiian Airlines Flight 35 Airbus 330 Airplane Near Honolulu, Hawaii

 Kreindler Lawyers’ Experience with Inflight Injury Cases

-Kreindler attorneys have successfully handled numerous inflight injury cases, including representing many clients who were seriously injured following their flight encountering severe turbulence.
+Kreindler attorneys have successfully handled numerous inflight injury cases, including representing many clients who were seriously injured following their flight encountering severe turbulence in the following cases:

 Learn more about Kreindler’s Leading Aviation Accident Law Practice.